 Dr. Pilcher made the transition from academia to government through a master’s degree from the Woodrow Wilson School of Public and International Affairs at Princeton University.
 His NASA management career began as Science Director in the Office of Exploration, established at NASA Headquarters by astronaut Sally Ride following the loss of the space shuttle Challenger.
 When President George H.W.
 Bush announced plans to return humans to the Moon and then go on to Mars, he moved to NASA’s Office of Space Science and Applications to lead scientific development for the new program.
 He subsequently assumed management responsibility for developing new solar system exploration robotic missions.
 In this capacity, he organized the science team for the Clementine lunar mission, NASA’s contribution to this Department of Defense/Ballistic Missile Defense Organization project.
 He also led the development of the competitive Discovery Program of small solar system exploration missions and played a pivotal role in one of the first Discovery missions, Mars Pathfinder, by developing the science-technology partnership that led to the inclusion of the Sojourner rover.

 Dr. Pilcher became the NAI Director in September 2006.
-During his tenure he facilitated numerous multi-disciplinary collaborations—within the Origins of Life research portfolio in particular, steered the Institute toward a more directly supportive role in spaceflight missions, expanded its support for students and early career investigators, and in general provided superb executive leadership.
+During his tenure he facilitated numerous interdisciplinary collaborations—within the Origins of Life research portfolio in particular, steered the Institute toward a more directly supportive role in spaceflight missions, expanded its support for students and early career investigators, and in general provided superb executive leadership.
 In addition to leading and coordinating a scientific community of ~1000 members, he deftly managed the administrative team at NAI “Central” at NASA Ames Research Center.
-He retired in early 2013.
-Dr. Pilcher returned to the NAI as Interim Director in August 2014, and retired from that position in May 2016.
+He retired as Director in early 2013, returned as Interim Director in August 2014, and retired from that position in May 2016.
 He has received the NASA Exceptional Achievement Medal, numerous Group Achievement Awards, and an Ames Honor Award.
 In 2013 he was awarded the NASA Distinguished Service Medal, the highest honor bestowed by NASA on a federal employee.